Probabilistic Counters for Privacy Preserving Data Aggregation: Introduction

-The rest of this paper is organized as follows.
+The remainder of this paper is organised as follows.
 First, in Section~\ref{sect:related} we mention work related to our paper and some popular examples of other probabilistic counters, which are not considered in this paper.

-In Section~\ref{sect:model} we recall differential privacy definition.
-In Section~\ref{sect:counters} we propose a general definition for probabilistic counter (Definition~\ref{generalCounter}) and further we recall the definitions of both Morris and MaxGeo Counters.
-Moreover, we state Fact~\ref{help} which is a useful reformulation of the standard definition of differential privacy for probabilistic counters.
-Our most important technical contribution is presented in Section~\ref{sect:results}, where we analyse how both counters behave under differential privacy regime.
-For the sake of clarity some proofs and lemmas are moved to the Appendix.
-In Section~\ref{sect:scenario} we demonstrate how probabilistic counter can be used for constructing a data aggregation protocol in a very particular, yet natural, scenario.
-We also compare these solutions with the standard Laplace method.
+In Section~\ref{sect:model}, we recall the differential definition of privacy.
+In Section~\ref{sect:counters} we describe probabilistic counters; further, we recall the definitions of both Morris and MaxGeo Counters.
+Moreover, we state Fact~\ref{help}, a useful reformulation of the standard definition of differential privacy for probabilistic counters.
+In Section~\ref{sect:scenario}, we demonstrate how a probabilistic counter can be used to construct a data aggregation protocol in a very particular, yet natural scenario.
+Section~\ref{results} consists of formulations of our main results for both counters.
+Section~\ref{practice} gives some ideas about the realisation of the scenario and the comparison of both counters.
+We also compare these solutions with the standard Laplace method (Section~\ref{practice}).
+For convenience of the reader, we provide the proofs in Section~\ref{sec:proofs}, as they are rather technical.
+For more clarity, some proofs and lemmas are moved to \ref{append}.
 Finally, in Section~\ref{sect:conclusion} we present conclusions and future work propositions.